 Like any retirement plan, ESOPs aren’t a perfect fit for every company.
 When deciding whether to implement an ESOP at your business, consider these factors:

-- Size: ESOPs work best for mid-sized businesses that can afford the investment of setting up a stock ownership plan.
-If a business is too small, an ESOP could provide unnecessary financial strain on the business.
+- Size: ESOPs often work best for midsize businesses that can afford the hefty investment of setting up a stock ownership plan.
+If a business is too small, an ESOP could provide unnecessary financial strain on its finances because even small company ESOP planning typically requires $40,000 or more in expenses.
 It could also be logistically challenging if the business doesn’t have many employees.
 Additionally, large companies may not be able to fairly distribute shares to all employees.

-- Ownership structure: While ESOPs are a great way to pass ownership to other employees, ESOPs are not ideal for companies that have a planned succession, such as owners of family businesses who want to transition ownership to a relative.
+- Ownership structure: While ESOPs are a great way to pass ownership to other employees, Stock Ownership Plans are not ideal for companies with already established succession planning, such as those with owners of family businesses who want to transition ownership to a relative.